 UK-based esports solutions provider Promod Esports is set to enter voluntary liquidation.
+Update: It’s now public on the Gazette public record.

 This means the company is closing down and its assets are being sold in order to pay those who it owes money to.

 We understand UK-based insolvency firm Begbies Traynor is handling the situation and sending letters to those who are owed money.
+These show how much each of the 70+ entities (including businesses and individuals) are owed.

-It comes amidst reports of staff being made redundant, while some freelancers for the company have not been fully paid.
+This all comes amidst reports of staff being made redundant, while some freelancers for the company have not been fully paid.

 Esports News UK first heard rumblings of this a few months ago, but decided against publishing concrete news right away due to a mix of reasons.
 However, the situation is now public, with Promod’s former production manager Jake ‘JakeyBoyPro’ Murton tweeting the following: